 The competent court is the trial court, the court dealing with the enforcement proceedings or - if the enforcement is carried out by the bailiff - the district court competent for the debtor's place of residence.

 The application must describe the dispute and the evidence.
-A fully completed and signed declaration of personal and financial circumstances (in particular income, assets, maintenance obligations and other liabilities) as well as supporting documents for the information provided must be enclosed.
+A fully completed declaration of personal and financial circumstances (in particular income, assets, maintenance obligations and other liabilities) as well as supporting documents for the information provided must be enclosed.
 A form must be used for the declaration, which can be obtained from the court or on the Internet via the federal and state justice portal.

 The court may make inquiries to assess the prospects of success and to assess whether the prosecution appears to be wilful.
 In particular, it may order the production of documents and obtain information.
 Witnesses and experts shall only be heard in exceptional cases.
 Before legal aid is granted, the applicant's opponent must normally be given the opportunity to comment.

 The indigent party must notify the court of a change of address without delay on his or her own initiative.

 If the financial circumstances of the needy party improve, he/she must also inform the court immediately.
 An improvement in income shall be deemed to be substantial if the difference from the gross income previously taken as a basis exceeds EUR 100 not only once.
 The same limit is to be applied if charges that can be taken into account no longer apply.